alez007/alez007.github.io/react_typescript.md

  second one allows us to import css files in the code like we do with any other JS file, the third one is like the second one but with sass / scss files
 - `ts-loader` allows Webpack to understand and map / pack .ts or .tsx files written with Typescript
+- `html-loader` allows Webpack to manipulate .html files
+- `clean-webpack-plugin` it's a Webpack plugin that will allow Webpack to clean the build folder before any subsequent build
+- `html-webpack-plugin` is a nice Webpack plugin that will clone out index.html file from ./src folder and put it inside the distribution folder after each build

  What else do we want ?
 We want React and Typescript:
 ```